rubicks/rubicks-blog/posts/2014-12-19-autoconf-git-describe.md

 ---
 layout: post
-title: ```autotools```, meet ```git describe```
+title: autoconf git describe
 category: posts
 ---

-You don't know me, [cpackham][cpackham], but I owe you a debt of gratitude.
+You don't know me, [Chris Packham][cpackham], but I owe you a debt of gratitude.
 Let me explain...

 I use autotools.
 The autotools are *The Means* by which one configures (and builds and distributes) software.
 Sure, they're weird, but they work.

 I also use git.
-Git is *The Means* by which one does version control (and branching and releases) on software.
+Git is *The Means* by which one versions (and branches and releases) software.
 I don't have to apologize for anything with git---it's universally awesome and everything else sucks hard.

 Git has the [```tag```][git-tag] and [```describe```][git-describe]
 sub-commands.
 Provided you have at least one tag on your repository, you can